simrandeep-debug/ScreenRecorder/README.md

 3. After installing , to check that python has been installed , do the following : open Command Prompt/Terminal/Bash > Type "Python" or "Py" and hit "Enter".
-If python is  installed , it will show the version details
+If python is  installed , it will show the version details.

+4. Next step is to install the required modules/dependencies/packages using :

+pip install numpy opencv-python pyautogui pygetwindow pip install pillow

 4. Now that Python is installed , next step is to run the screenRecorder.py file